-The multi-product agreement concluded on 10 November 2005, with subsequent amendments, between the Company, Alumetal Poland, Alumetal Group Hungary Kft. and T+S as borrowers and ING Bank Śląski as lender, and the investment loan agreement for financing the investment project in Hungary concluded on 15 October 2015 between Alumetal and ING Bank Śląski S.A. obligates the borrowers not to execute, without prior permission of the Bank, an out of net profit dividend payment: (i) in the total amount exceeding 50% of the consolidated net profit for the prior financial year, (ii) as of 2017, in the total amount exceeding 70% of the normalised consolidated net profit for the prior financial year.
+The multi-product agreement concluded on 10 November 2005, with subsequent amendments, between the Company, Alumetal Poland Sp. z o.o., Alumetal Group Hungary Kft. and T+S Sp. z o.o. as borrowers and ING Bank Śląski S.A. as lender, and the investment loan agreement for financing the investment project in Hungary concluded on 15 October 2015 between Alumetal S.A. and ING Bank Śląski S.A. obligates the borrowers not to execute, without prior permission of the Bank, an out of net profit dividend payment: (i) in the total amount exceeding 50% of the consolidated net profit for the prior financial year, (ii) as of 2017, in the total amount exceeding 70% of the consolidated net profit for the prior financial year, (iii) and as of 2018, in the total amount exceeding 70% of normalised consolidated net profit for the prior financial year.
+In March 2022, an annex to the loan agreement with ING Bank Śląski S.A. was signed, allowing for the payment of dividend in the amount not exceeding 75% of normalized, consolidated net profit for the prior financial year.

-24.5.
+24.4.
 Dividends paid and proposed